bartbalaz/janus-container/README.md

 obtanied Letsencrypt certificates.
 Please note that this project is using Ubuntu 18.04-LTS Linux distribution.
 Although it has been tried only on that specific version, a priori, there are no reasons for it not to work on any other recent version of the Ubuntu distribution.

+** Please note that if you already have a Docker host (required for building the target image) and are only instested in building the running the image, please skip directly to the build procedure section **

 ### Build/docker experimental host installation
 First let's install a Janus host for building and running the docker image.
 1. Install Ubuntu 18.04 physical or virtual host with the default packages and using the default parameters.
 Make sure that you have